briankimstudio/drp/docs/introduction.md

 ## Research methods

-The drug response dataset contains gene level information such as gene expression and the results of drug response (sensitive/resistant).
-For example, drug 1 is effective for patient 1's gene expression, but, not effective for patient 2's gene expression.
+The drug response dataset contains gene level information such as gene expression and the result of drug response (sensitive/resistant).
+For example, drug 1 is effective for patient 1's gene expression, but it is not effective for patient 2's gene expression.

 ![Dataset](/drp/assets/images/dataset.png)

-We train a machine learning model with this information.
-In other words, the machine learning model learns the association between gene-level information and a drug's effectiveness.
-Once the model finished training, it compares the new patient's gene level information with the dataset to predict whether the given drug would helpful for the new patient or not.
+We train a machine learning model with this information from cell lines, animal models, or clinical data.
+In other words, the machine learning model learns the association between gene level characteristics and a drug's effectiveness.
+Once the model has finished training, it takes a new patient's gene-level information as input and then predicts whether the given drug would be helpful for the new patient or not.

 As explained above, drug response prediction is a problem of binary classification.
-Therefore, among machine learning models, any binary classifier can be applied for this research.
+Therefore, among various models of machine learning, any binary classifier can be applied for this research.

 ## Results

-After training the machine learning model, it takes the patient's gene information as an input, then, predicts whether the drug is effective or not for this patient.
+After training the machine learning model, it can perform the following tasks.

+1. predict drug's effectiveness
+2. find biomarkers(relevant genes) related to the effectiveness

 ## Discussion

-There are several challeges in drug response prediction research.
+There are several challenges in drug response prediction research.

+1. Scarcity of clinical data to train and predict precise results
+3. High dimensionality of the training and testing dataset
+3. Necessary of multi drugs treatments